EvWilson/2jz/README.md

 as possible, allowing for efficient memory access and minimal need for the cross-referencing data structures you get otherwise.

+### Examples
+Check out the examples directory to get a feel for what usage might look like in practice.
+At the time of writing, this includes a Pong game written with SDL, and is a great example of Zig's fantastic C integration story.

 ### Acknowledgements
 I'd love to be able to take a moment to give a huge thank you to the Zig community for being such an awesome bunch of helpful hackers and tinkerers.